TonyRodriguez24/Tony-Rodriguez/README.md

 - 👋 Hi, I’m @TonyRodriguez24
-- 👀 I’m interested in learning all aspects of front and back end development and trying
+- 👀 I’m interested in learning all aspects of front and back end development
 - 🌱 I’m currently learning at Springboard in their Software Engineering Career Track
 - 💞️ I’m looking to collaborate on projects when I have a feel for what I am doing.
 - 📫 How to reach me Email: TonyRodriguez26@outlook.com -- Phone #: 516-581-5636